 Our hiring process

-We'll chat over Skype, then in-person, and there will be a small programming challenge.
+We'll chat over Google Meet, and there will be a small, practical, programming challenge.
 We care a lot about cultural fit and interest in improving South Africa, and we want you to be happy with us, too.